enteraname74/SoulSearching/README.md

 - Create and manage **playlists**
 - Add an album, artist, playlist or even a song in **quick access**
 - Smart system for managing albums and songs without covers
+- Artist covers can be fetched from images in device system
 - Manage current played music list with ease
 - Search throughout all your elements
 - See songs by **added month** or **folders**